EricB2A/KarmaJob/README.md

-!!!This documentation has not been fully tested yet.
-`npm install @ionic/cloud-angular --save`

 ## Build an APK
 Ionic generate an auto-signed APK when we build the app.
 You can find this **.apk** in _/platforms/android/build/outputs/apk/android.apk_ If you plan to build a realease.apk and sign it 'manually', please refer to the [documentation](http://ionicframework.com/docs/v1/guide/publishing.html)